Lets Tallinn that again! Off to the Heathrow area with the joy of train travel

 As such, the Chiltern Clubman wasn’t packed – but it was busy until arriving at Banbury where the train mostly emptied for the run to London Marylebone.

-Looking down the cabin.
+Looking down the cabin of the train.

-Whilst I could had chosen the slightly quicker Virgin Trains service, I find the Chiltern service to be just as good – if not better (as it doesn’t get as packed as the Virgin services from Birmingham).
+Whilst I could have chosen the slightly quicker Virgin Trains service, I find the Chiltern service to be just as good – if not better (as it doesn’t get as packed as the Virgin services from Birmingham).
 Add 125mb of free in-train Wifi, and it’s not bad at all for the 1 hour 45 run to London.

 Exiting the train at Marleybone, I headed over to the Underground platforms.